All Episodes

 Now, who do you suppose this might be?

-Who is a Republican who is in a close, close race.
+Who is a Republican who is in a close, close race?

-First name that came to my mind was Link Chafey.
+The first name that comes to your mind, first name that came to my mind was Link Chafee.

-But that was too easy.
+I mean, that was too easy.

 That's too easy.

-Um, you have to understand something.
+Now, you have to understand something.

 Any senator, any candidate who will do this wants it known that it was him at some point.